Mosab Hassan Yousef: Conversion to Christianity

-Autobiography

-Yousef's co-authored autobiography, Son of Hamas: A Gripping Account of Terror, Betrayal, Political Intrigue, and Unthinkable Choices, written with the assistance of Ron Brackin, was published in March 2010.

-Yousef's brother Ouwais denounced the report about his brother's activities, saying: "It was full of lies; it's all lies."
-Ouwais also revealed that the last contact between his family and Mosab took place more than a year before the news of his spying.
-Sheikh Hassan Yousef, Mosab's father, while in an Israeli prison, disowned his son for spying for Israel.
-The Haaretz report on Yousef was described by Hamas MP Mushir al-Masri as "psychological war being waged against the Palestinian people... [it] did not deserve a response".

-Deportation threats and political asylum
+Political asylum in the United States

 For a time, Yousef was threatened with deportation from the U.S., after his request for political asylum was denied, since statements in his book about working for Hamas were interpreted as "providing material support to a U.S.-designated terrorist organization", despite Yousef's explanation that they were "intended to undermine the group".
 His case then proceeded to the deportation stage, despite Yousef's advocates' warning that he would likely be executed by the Palestinian Authority if deported to the West Bank.

 On 24 June 2010, Shin Bet handler Gonen Ben Itzhak, who for 10 years worked with Yousef under the cryptonym "Loai", revealed his own identity in order to testify on behalf of Yousef at an immigration hearing in San Diego.
-Ben-Yitzhak described Yousef as a "true friend", and said, "he risked his life every day in order to prevent violence".

-Partially as a result of this, Immigration Court Judge Richard J. Bartolomei, Jr., ruled on 30 June 2010, that Yousef would be allowed to remain in the United States after being fingerprinted and passing a routine background check.
+Ben Itzhak described Yousef as a "true friend", and said, "he risked his life every day in order to prevent violence".
+Partially as a result of this, Immigration Court Judge Richard J. Bartolomei Jr. ruled on 30 June 2010 that Yousef would be allowed to remain in the United States after being fingerprinted and passing a routine background check.
+On 23 October 2023, Yousef stated that he holds United States citizenship while speaking to American journalist Jake Tapper in a televised interview.

-He is a frequent guest speaker on various American news channels, where he talks about the atrocities committed by Hamas.

-Films

-A documentary adaptation of Son of Hamas titled The Green Prince, directed and written by Nadav Schirman, premiered at the 2014 Sundance Film Festival, where it won the Audience Award for World Cinema: Documentary.
-The Green Prince will be re-made into a live-action feature film.